matt-m-o/YomiNinja/README.md

 https://github.com/matt-m-o/YomiNinja/assets/25914763/1868db47-5b50-44c1-a5b3-694d46c69e28

-The extracted text is displayed over the original content, allowing for quick look-ups with pop-up dictionaries like Yomichan. <br>
+The extracted text overlays the original content, allowing for quick look-ups with pop-up dictionaries like Yomichan. <br>
-This feature is especially beneficial for language learners who study through videos or games.  <br>
+It minimizes distractions and simplifies the process of looking up unfamiliar words. <br>
-It overlays the original content, minimizing distractions and simplifying the process of looking up unfamiliar words
+This feature is especially beneficial for language learners who study through videos or games.

 YomiNinja is perfect for: